Nima0079/V2ray-Address-Optimizer/README.md

-# V2ray-Fastly-CF-Address-Optimizer
+# V2ray Configs Address Optimizer
-Scanner to Find The Optimize V2Ray Addresses
+Scanner to Find The Optimize V2Ray Config Addresses (Fastly CDN ,Cloudflare , ...)

 ## How to Use